 So when you inevitably do have to cross the road, steel yourself and be confident.
 Here’s how the locals cross the road in Rome:

-- Establish a personal relationship with the driver
+- Try to establish a personal relationship with the driver

 This sounds dumb but it works.
 The reason for most cars to ignore you is that for Rome drivers, as a passerby you simply don’t exist.
 If you can look at the driver, catch their eye, make a gesture such as a wave, you have put yourself into their headspace and they are forced to acknowledge you.
 You can then try to cross the street.